 Special Diet Notes

 Gluten vs Gluten-free flour: Want to make these with flour that contains gluten?
-Use 3.5 tsp baking powder instead.
+Use 3.5 teaspoons baking powder instead.

 Low-carb / Keto: So far I haven’t been able to get these to work for a keto diet.
-You can use a lower-carb egg nog to reduce the carbs.
+You can use a lower-carb egg nog (like the one linked to in the post) to reduce the carbs.
 Stay tuned–I hope to make a low-carb eggnog pancake for you (and for us) soon!

 Eggnog Pancakes (gluten free & vegan)